plantgenomicslab/BCH709/_episodes/alignment.md

 ### Assignment Run standalone BLASTX
+- find the option below within BLASTX
+1. output to file
+2. tabular output format
-- find output to file, tabular output format, set maximu target sequence to one, and threads (CPU) to four
+3. set maximum target sequence to one
+4. threads (CPU) to 32
+- Upload your output file to Webcanvas